cdmandrews/cdmandrews.github.io/digitalrhetoric/week-02-notes.md

   * When your page is available on the public web, email me the URL.
 2. Be working on copy for your profile site.
 What content do you want to have there, and what do you want it to say?
 Don’t worry about design yet--we’ll get to that.
 But first comes the content.
 You can write it up in markdown or your word processor.
 (Google Docs has a nifty Docs-to-Markdown add-on if you're working with content that already exists as a doc)
   * Think Eyman & Ball: **Use, usability, usefulness**.
 Who are your users?
 Why would users visit the site, what will they do there, and how?
 Why is the site necessary?
   * Also poke around the internet for examples of the genre--what are some  **conventions** around profile/portfolio sites?
-If we were going to define the genre, what would we include? (a genre is a recurring/shared form that has developed particular formal features, social purposes, and roles/contents associated with it)
+If we were going to define the genre, what would we include?
+    - A genre is a recurring/shared form that has generic semantic content, syntactic or formal features, and (most importantly) pragmatic value as social action (Miller & Shepherd 2004)
 3. Read Eyman 2, Stolley 4-5, 10-11, 16.
 We'll talk a bit of rhetoric and then mostly do some rhetoric, building HTML pages, learning about elements, tags, semantics, structure, metadata, etc.